-Four world class professionals make up the Artisan Quartet: Richard Kilmer and Paula E. Bird (violins), Bruce Williams (viola), and Douglas Harvey (cello).
+Four world class professionals make up the Artisan Quartet: Richard Kilmer and Caleb Polashek (violins), Bruce Williams (viola), and Douglas Harvey (cello).
 Between these four musicians, they have performed on six continents and half the United States.
 Members of the Austin Symphony and other various organizations in Central Texas, the Artisan members bring a wealth of experience and variety to their music making.

 Click on "Contact" above to read the latest Newsletter.

 When last we left you, we had just cancelled our February Artisan Quartet Series concert because Paula broke her left shoulder in January while running in the 3M Half Marathon.
 By now you undoubtedly know the story of that evil pothole on the UT campus at mile 12 and Paula getting up to finish the last mile or so of the race after her fall.
 The show must go on as they say, so we engaged Caleb Polashek again (he filled in for Paula 2 years back with us at the Victoria Bach Festival when she shattered the other shoulder), and fulfilled our commitments on the Spicewood Arts Society's series in March and at our own newly created Mason County Chamber Music Festival the first weekend of April.
 Both events went great and since Paula resigned, we have invited Caleb to join the Artisan Quartet.
 We are delighted to announce that he has accepted!